ibnuda/fpmortals/manuscript/complete.md

 ### `EitherT`

-An optional value is a special case of a value that may be an error, but we don't know anything about the error. `EitherT` (and the lazy variant `LazyEitherT`) allows us to use any type we want as the error value, providing contextual information about what went wrong.

 Nilai opsional merupakan sebuah kasus khusus dimana sebuah nilai bisa saja berupa sebuah galat, namun kita tidak tahu apapun mengenai galat tersebut.
 `EitherT` (dan varian lundungnya, `LazyEitherT`) memperkenankan kita untuk menggunakan tipe apapun yang kita inginkan sebagai nilai galat beserta menyediakan informasi kontekstual mengenai apa yang salah.

-`EitherT` is a wrapper around an `F[A \/ B]`

 `EitherT` merupakan pembungkus atas sebuah `F[A \/ B]`